Philosophie-Lehre-Moritz-Riemann/acute_thinking/Libertarians.md

 >"I remain committed to the faith of my teenage years: to authentic human freedom as a precondition for the highest good.
 I stand against confiscatory taxes, totalitarian collectives, and the ideology of the inevitability of the death of every individual.
 For all these reasons, I still call myself “libertarian.”
 But I must confess that over the last two decades, I have changed radically on the question of how to achieve these goals.
 Most importantly, I no longer believe that freedom and democracy are compatible.
 By tracing out the development of my thinking, I hope to frame some of the challenges faced by all classical liberals today."

+>"A better metaphor is that we are in a deadly race between politics and technology.
+The future will be much better or much worse, but the question of the future remains very open indeed.
+We do not know exactly how close this race is, but I suspect that it may be very close, even down to the wire.
+Unlike the world of politics, in the world of technology the choices of individuals may still be paramount.
+The fate of our world may depend on the effort of a single person who builds or propagates the machinery of freedom that makes the world safe for capitalism."